 I was thinking about this summer and my hopes for it.

 I am hoping for simple & laid back with LOTS of sunshine.
-Sam and I will both be working (I’ll update you more on that soon), the kids will be out of school, and living in Minnesota we kind of get crazy excited when the weather starts warming up and we can roam the great outdoors again.
+The kids will be out of school and living in Minnesota we kind of get crazy excited when the weather starts warming up and we can roam the great outdoors again.

 So it got me thinking and I thought…”what if we had the same weekly menu all summer long?!?”

-There would be an end date of course…the end of August.
+There would be an end date…the end of August.

 It could be kind of like an experiment.